Chia-Network/pool-reference/SPECIFICATION.md

 sha256(bytes32(launcher_id) + uint64(authentication_token))
 ```

-signed by the private key of the `owner_public_key` using the Augmented Scheme in the BLS IETF spec.
+signed by the private key of the `authentication_public_key` using the Augmented Scheme in the BLS IETF spec.

 See [Farmer authentication](#farmer-authentication) for the specification of
 `authentication_token`.